craws/OpenAtlas/sphinx/source/features.rst

 User Interface
 --------------
-The user interface allows for easy and quick entry of information into the database, while the data is mapped in the background according to the specifications of the data model (see above).
+The user interface (UI) allows for easy and quick entry of information into the database, while the data is mapped in the background according to the specifications of the data model (see above).
 Due to the use of :doc:`types </entity/type>`, this can be designed